-Thankfully, the concept of gatherings of women being filled with competition or cattiness is one that is dying out already, but patriarchal power structures continue to promote the scarcity mentality that there are limited spaces for women.
+Thankfully, the concept of women being filled with competition or cattiness is dying out already, but patriarchal power structures continue to promote the scarcity mentality that there are limited spaces for women.

 Part of building alternatives to that mentality is unabashedly lifting each other up.
 If Feminist Oasis could be encapsulated in a GIF, it would be this one by artist Libby Vanderploeg, entitled “Lift each other up”: